ome/omero-documentation/omero/sysadmins/unix/install-web/web-deployment.rst

 ::

+   $ # if OMERO.web is installed with the OMERO.server it is not necessary to download
+   $ # OMERO.py.
+In that case, the path to the requirements file should start with OMERO.server
+   $ # and not OMERO.py
    $ curl -o OMERO.py.zip -L https://downloads.openmicroscopy.org/latest/omero5/py.zip
    $ unzip -q OMERO.py*
    $ zip = $(ls OMERO.py*.zip)
    $ ln -s OMERO.py-* OMERO.py
-   $ # if install with the OMERO.server the commands above are not required
-   $ # if OMERO.web is install in a virtual environment
+   $ # if OMERO.web is installed in a virtual environment
    $ omerowebvenv/bin/pip install --upgrade -r OMERO.py/share/web/requirements-py27.txt
    $ # otherwise
    $ pip install -r OMERO.py/share/web/requirements-py27-all.txt